alexcash09/morning-consult/README.md

+## Run the code
+please have node/npm installed on your system

+to build the project run npm install

 ## Prompt

 We have supplied you with a `review_list`, which is a collection of book recommendations from famous authors.
 Assume that this list could grow arbitrarily large in size.